classical swine fever

 The following diseases are relevant for differential diagnosis.
 Acute CSF cannot be reliably differentiated from African swine fever without laboratory tests.
 Splenomegaly, haematoma-like lymph nodes, oedema of the gall bladder and bile ducts, and lung oedema are more indicative for African swine fever than for CSF.
 Septicaemic diseases such as salmonellosis, streptococcosis, pasteurellosis, erysipelas, or Haemophilus parasuis infections are of differential diagnostic importance, as is the case for generalized haemorrhages in piglets.
 The latter lesions can also be caused by thrombocytopenia, or intoxications.
 Runt pigs can also be observed after malnutrition, enterotoxicosis by Escherichia coli or Clostridium perfringens infections, dysentery or campylobacteriosis.
 Abortions, mummifications, stillbirth can also be caused by infections with pseudorabies, parvovirus, or porcine reproductive and respiratory syndrome virus.
 It is very important to differentiate CSF from infections with other pestiviruses.
 Porcine dermatitis and nephropathy syndrome (PDNS) is another viral disease that closely resembles CSF.

 Isolation of CSFV is usually performed by inoculating a 10% mixed tissue homogenate on PK-15 cells.
 After 24-72 hours these cell cultures are examined by the direct IFT.
-The polymerase chain reaction is used increasingly often to diagnose CSF (McGoldrick et al., 1999).
+The polymerase chain reaction (PCR) is used increasingly often to diagnose CSF (McGoldrick et al., 1999).
+By using PCR techniques, infected animals can be detected early during the incubation period and for a longer period of time in cases where the pigs recover (OIE, 2020).
 Enzyme-linked immunosorbent assays (ELISAs) to detect antigen are increasingly applied.
 However, their sensitivity and specificity could still be improved (Depner et al., 1995).
+The test is not suitable for the diagnosis of CSF in a single animal, but should only be used at the herd level (OIE, 2020).

 Antibodies to CSFV appear between 10 and 21 days after infection and probably persist throughout the animal's lifetime.
 An CSFV-specific proliferation of T lymphocytes and a cytotoxic T-lymphocyte response have been described in infected pigs (Ishikawa et al., 1995; Pauly et al., 1995).
 In pigs with chronic CSF, neutralising antibodies can remain absent, be impaired or delayed, or only transiently detectable.
 Pigs with late-onset CSF do not produce antibodies against the virus.